-Electronic communications services bills can be complex and difficult for all end-users to understand.
+Electronic communications service providers bills can be complex and difficult for all end-users to understand.
 Of primary importance to end-users with disabilities is being able to access the bill in a form that is suitable to reasonably accommodate their particular access needs.
-It is common among MS for the USP to provide Braille, large print and audio bills for end-users who request these particular formats.
+It is common among Member States for the USP to provide Braille, large print and audio bills for end-users who request these particular formats.

-Many other providers may seek to move away from paper bills as standard and provide their customer bills in summary form and on-line as standard, which may not be the preferred method for every customer.
-In determining if access to billing is equivalent, the key point appears to be to determine if any of the formats offered can be accessed satisfactorily by the customer, given their particular disability, although this may not be their preferred method of access.
+Many other service providers may seek to move away from paper bills as standard and provide their customer bills in summary form and/or on-line as standard, which may not be the preferred method for every customer.
+In determining whether access to billing is equivalent, the key point appears to be to determine whether any of the formats offered can be accessed satisfactorily by the customer, given their particular disability, regardless of the customer's preferred method of access.